leangjia/blender_docs/trunk/blender_docs/manual/addons/mesh/auto_mirror.rst

 Auto Mirror
 ***********

-This Add-on makes it easy to quickly cut and mirror mesh objects.
+This add-on makes it easy to quickly cut and mirror mesh objects.

 Activation